Differentiable Entropy Regularization: A Complexity-Aware Approach for Neural Optimization: Additional Ablations and Analysis

 \subsection{Failure Mode Analysis}

 We systematically study when our estimator fails.
 In high dimensions ($d > 10$), Euclidean distances become less discriminative, causing all points to appear equidistant from anchors.
 This leads to uniform soft assignments and unreliable entropy estimates.

-For highly elongated clusters with aspect ratios exceeding 100:1, ball-based clustering poorly captures the structure, leading to overestimation of entropy.
+For highly elongated clusters, ball-based clustering poorly captures the structure.
 When natural clusters have complex internal structure, our single-anchor-per-cluster assumption breaks down.

-\section{Attention Visualization}
+\subsection{Attention Visualization}

 Figure \ref{fig:attention_patterns} shows attention patterns learned with different regularization schemes.
 Entropy regularization produces more structured, interpretable patterns compared to L1/L2 penalties.